EquipableMC/SkBee-Continued/README.md

 **SkBee-Continued** is a Skript Addon which is a continued fork of [**SkBee**](https://github.com/ShaneBeee/SkBee) that aims to add more useful elements to [**Skript**](https://github.com/SkriptLang/Skript).

 # State of SkBee
 Shane has made the github public again, but archived the repository.
 He is no longer continuing SkBee.
 This fork simply just updates SkBee.
-If you want a fork that will be updated with new features and such, go to Fusezion's [SkImagine](https://github.com/Fusezion/SkImagine) addon here.
+If you want a fork that will be updated with new features and such, go to Fusezion's [SkImagine](https://github.com/Fusezion/SkImagine) addon here for more information.

 ## Elements
 This is only a small list of the many things included